GEMS members enjoy a 20% discount on all GEMFest 2026 tickets and passes. Sign in now or become a member to get started.

 Centering ethical and creative responsibilities, this panel is an in-depth conversation about what it means to tell stories rooted in community — particularly when working with matriarchal knowledge, cultural protocols, and intergenerational narratives and how to collaborate with communities as partners rather than subjects.

-Panelists: Tristin Greyeyes (Director, A Cree Approach), Loretta Sarah Todd (Leader in Indigenous Media).
+Tristin Greyeyes (Director, A Cree Approach), Loretta Sarah Todd (Leader in Indigenous Media), Kayah George (Director).

 Getting Seen: Discovery, Support & Promotion After Production